elastic/helm-charts/elasticsearch/README.md

 certificates for example.
 These secrets should be created outside of this chart and accessed using [environment variables][] and volumes.

-The certificates are created by default, but you can provide your own certs using this [example](https://github.com/elastic/helm-charts/tree/main/elasticsearch/examples/security).
+This chart is setting TLS and creating a certificate by default, but you can also provide your own certs as a K8S secret.
+An example of configuration for providing existing certificates can be found in [examples/security][].

 An example of Elasticsearch cluster using security can be found in [examples/security][].